kodecocodes/swift-algorithm-club/DiningPhilosophers/README.md

 The problem is how to design a discipline of behavior (a concurrent algorithm) such that no philosopher will starve; i.e., each can forever continue to alternate between eating and thinking, assuming that no philosopher can know when others may want to eat or think.

-This is an illustration of an dinining table:
+This is an illustration of a dining table:

 ![Dining Philosophers table](https://upload.wikimedia.org/wikipedia/commons/7/7b/An_illustration_of_the_dining_philosophers_problem.png)

 # Solution
 There are different solutions for this classic algorithm, and this Swift implementation is based on the Chandy/Misra solution.
-This implementation allows agents to contend for an arbitrary number of resources in a completely distributed scenario with no needs for a central authority to control the locking and serialization of resources.
+This implementation allows agents to contend for an arbitrary number of resources in a completely distributed scenario with no need for a central authority to control the locking and serialization of resources.

 However, this solution violates the requirement that "the philosophers do not speak to each other" (due to the request messages).